Telecommunications in Rwanda: Internet

 Rwanda ranked in first place in Africa for broadband download speeds and 62nd globally with a speed of 7.88 Mbit/s in February 2013.

 The Internet has been available from mobile cellular phones since 2007, but the high cost of phones and limited bandwidth restrained its popularity for several years.
 With completion of the government-sponsored fiber-optic cable expansion project in 2011, telecommunication services throughout the country have improved and the amount of mobile cellular Internet access and use has increased.

 In 2009, RURA set up the Rwanda Internet Exchange (RINEX) to connect ISPs and enable the routing of local Internet traffic through a central exchange point without having to pass through international networks.
 ISPs can also opt to connect via RINEX to the international Internet.
 As of the end of 2013, only five ISPs exchange Internet traffic via RINEX, and the price for national access remained the same as for international access.

 Internet access is limited mostly to Kigali, the capital city, and remains beyond the economic capacity of most citizens, particularly those in rural areas who are limited by low disposable incomes and a low level of digital literacy.
 More than 90% of the population lives in rural areas, with most engaged in subsistence agriculture.
 Between 70% and 90% of the population speaks only Kinyarwanda, making Internet content in English unavailable to the majority of Rwandans.
 In 2015, the Internet penetration rate was about 25% of the population.

+Digital Progress

+The 2021 UNDP report highlights Rwanda's advancements in incorporating technology in education, specifically aiding students with disabilities.
+Smart e-learning technology, including smart boards and internet access, has been introduced to support students with visual and hearing impairments.